skurzinz/atom-entity-linker/README.md

 something like `@plWien` will be e.g. replaced through `<rs type='place' ref='#{idOfWien}'></rs>`

-This plug in based on `atom-autocomplete-boilerplate` package (see below for the original README.md)
+This plug in based on [atom-autocomplete-boilerplate](https://github.com/lonekorean/atom-autocomplete-boilerplate) package released under MIT License by Will Boyd.
+The follwoing parts of this readme are taken from there.

 ## atom-autocomplete-boilerplate